Timbuktu (2014 film): Themes

 Throughout the film, subsidiary scenes show the reactions of Timbuktu's residents to the jihadist rule.
-A female fishmonger is made to wear gloves whilst selling fish; a woman is taken overnight and forcibly married after her family decline a jihadists' offer of marriage; a woman is lashed for singing and for being in the company of men not in her family; a couple are stoned to death for adultery.
+A female fishmonger is made to wear gloves whilst selling fish; a woman is taken overnight and forcibly married after her family declines a jihadist's offer of marriage; a woman is lashed for singing and for being in the company of men not in her family; a couple is stoned to death for adultery.

 The film acknowledges the failure of the jihadists to live up to their own rules.
-Abdelkerim hides his smoking but it is common knowledge among his fellow occupiers; football is banned but a group of French jihadists are seen discussing their favourite football players.
+Abdelkerim hides his smoking but it is common knowledge among his fellow occupiers; football is banned, but a group of French jihadists are seen discussing their favourite football players.

-They are also observed to be less knowledgable and secure in their convictions; they do not know how to respond when a woman is found singing, but in praise of Allah, nor when local men play football with an imaginary ball.
+They are also observed to be less knowledgeable and secure in their convictions; they do not know how to respond when a woman is found singing, but in praise of Allah, nor when local men play football with an imaginary ball.
 In conversations with the local imam, the jihadists cherrypick aspects of sharia law in order to justify their actions.
 When attempting to make a propaganda video, a jihadist admits he lacks conviction in what he is saying.

 The characters speak Arabic, French, Tamasheq, Bambara, and English, as noted in the constant use of translation and interpretation on the jihadists' parts to aid them in enshrining their interpretation of sharia to the city.
 The traditional ways of life are interspersed with the modern, such as characters, even the nomadic Tuareg in the desert, communicating by mobile phones; the jihadists recording propaganda with a camera and lamp.